-Response times may vary according to the nature of the problem and when it occurs.
-After the initial rush of reported problems during fall opening, the following generalizations may be made.
+Response time for maintenance problems vary according to the nature of the problem and when the problem occurs.
+After the initial rush of reported problems that occur during fall opening, the following generalizations may be made.

-Emergency- Emergency problems will be addressed using the next available staff, or within the same day/24 hr. period.
+Emergency - Emergency problems will be addressed using the next available staff, or within the same day/24 hour period.